Rafael Cox Alomar

-Rafael Cox Alomar (born December 30, 1974) is a Puerto Rican lawyer, professor of law, author and 2012 candidate for Resident Commissioner of Puerto Rico.
+Rafael Cox Alomar (born December 30, 1974) is a Puerto Rican lawyer, politician, professor of law and author.

 Early life

 Cox Alomar was born in San Juan, Puerto Rico on 30 December 1974 to Noemí Alomar Suárez and Rafael Cox Rosario.
 He graduated from Colegio San Ignacio in 1993 and Cornell University in 1997.
 He subsequently attended the University of Oxford (Trinity College) on a Marshall Scholarship, earning a D.Phil. in Modern History in 2001.
 He graduated from Harvard Law School in 2004.

 Professional life

 He practiced law in Washington, D.C., representing clients in their disputes before the World Bank's International Centre for the Settlement of Investment Disputes.
 He also practiced law in Puerto Rico with Reichard & Escalera, a local firm.
 He was a member of the board of directors of the Luis Muñoz Marín Foundation.
 Currently he is an assistant professor of law at David A. Clarke School of Law at Washington, D.C.